lbutler2405/MRI_Noise_Templates/README.md

 # MRI_Noise_Templates
 Here, we provide the code with multiple functionalities to generate MRI noise templates, with the aim of providing the research community with flexibility for future MRI research.
+This is a living repository and will be updated.
+More information will be provided.

 ## Example code to:
 ### 1) Generate a block of rician noise as a pickle file (other formats are available)